Homeopathic Treatment for Lichen Planopilaris

 Frontal fibrosing alopecia is thought to be a limited form of Lichen planopilaris.

-Pseudopelade is also known as alopecia cicatrisata.
+Pseudopelade is also known as Alopecia cicatrisata.

 Lichen Planopilaris